 Hepatitis C is transmitted through activities involving blood-to-blood contact.
-The most common risk factor is intravenous drug use, or sharing of other drug paraphernalia that may have contamination with blood, whether past or current.
-Although having had a blood transfusion before 1992 remains an important risk factor, with current screening practices for blood donors, the risk of acquiring hepatitis C from a transfusion today is exceedingly low.
-Other important risk factors include sharing personal hygiene items such as razors and toothbrushes with another person who is infected and piercings and tattoos done without appropriate sterilization.
-The risk of sexual transmission is low.
-You don’t transmit Hepatitis C through hugging, kissing, or sharing eating utensils.
+Common risk factors include being born or having been resident in an area where hepatitis C is more common, injection drug use, and sharing of any drug paraphernalia that may have contamination with blood, whether past or current.
+Although blood transfusion before 1992 remains an important risk factor, with current screening practices for blood donors, the risk of acquiring hepatitis C from a transfusion today is exceedingly low.
+Other important risk factors include sharing personal hygiene items such as razors and toothbrushes with another person who is infected, and piercings and tattoos without appropriate sterilization.
+In general, the risk of sexual transmission is low, but may be increased with rough sex or anal intercourse.
+You don’t transmit hepatitis C through hugging, kissing, or sharing eating utensils.
 Although research is in progress, there is no effective hepatitis C vaccine at this time.

-Screening for hepatitis C is recommended for people who have one or more of the risk factors described above and/or abnormalities in liver enzyme tests.
-Other people may benefit from testing; if in doubt, ask your health care provider.
+Screening for hepatitis C is recommended for all individuals in Canada born between 1945 and 1975, as well those who have one or more of the risk factors described above and/or abnormalities in liver enzyme tests.
+Other people may benefit from testing; if in doubt, ask your healthcare provider.

 Types of Hepatitis C

-The hepatitis C virus exists in many different forms, which differ based on their genetic codes.
+The hepatitis C virus exists in many different forms.
 The different types of hepatitis C are known as genotypes.
 These genotypes number from 1 to 6.
-Each genotype may have other subtypes, denoted by a lower case letter (e.g., genotype 1a).
-The genotype is important because it determines the approach to treatment.
-Genotype distribution varies based on geography and in North America, the most common genotype is 1, followed by genotypes 2 and 3.
+Each genotype may have other subtypes, denoted by a lower-case letter (e.g., genotype 1a).
+The genotype is important because it may help determine the approach to treatment.
+Genotype distribution varies based on geography.
+In North America, the most common genotype is 1, followed by genotypes 3 and 2.
 The hepatitis C viral genotype can be determined using a blood test.

-When a person receives a new diagnosis of hepatitis C, it is important that he or she sees a health care provider with specialized knowledge in the area.
-This may be a nurse, family doctor, or specialist (hepatologist or gastroenterologist).
-Initial investigations will help to determine the genotype of disease, rule out other underlying causes of liver disease, and to determine the extent or stage of the underlying disease.
+When a person receives a new diagnosis of hepatitis C, it is important that they see a healthcare provider with experience in the area.
+This may be a nurse, nurse practitioner, family doctor, or specialist (hepatologist or gastroenterologist).
+Initial investigations will help determine the virus genotype, rule out other underlying causes of liver disease, and determine the extent or stage of the underlying disease.
 Most of this information can be obtained through physical examination, blood tests, and imaging of the abdomen (usually ultrasound).

 Non-invasive Tools to Measure Fibrosis

-FibroScan® is a non-invasive tool used to assess the degree of fibrosis in the liver.
-It is a technique used to measure liver stiffness, which is closely related to the degree of fibrosis in the liver.
-The scan involves the painless placement of a probe on the surface of the skin, and takes only a few minutes to complete.
+FibroScan® is a non-invasive tool used to assess the degree of fibrosis in the liver by measuring liver stiffness, which is closely related to the degree of fibrosis in the liver.
+The scan involves the painless placement of a probe on the surface of the skin and takes only a few minutes to complete.
 The area sampled is approximately 100 times that seen on a typical liver biopsy.
 This procedure results in a reliable reading for most people.
 FibroScan® is available at a number of centres across Canada.

-FibroTest and APRI (AST-to-Platelet Ratio Index) are non-invasive tools that rely on calculations based on blood tests to measure the degree of fibrosis in the liver.
-FibroTest is likely not covered by medical plans and therefore will have associated out-of-pocket expenses.
-APRI is derived from a calculation using a simple equation based on common blood tests.
+APRI (AST-to-Platelet Ratio Index) and FIB-4 (Fibrosis-4) are non-invasive tools that rely on calculations based on simple blood tests to estimate the degree of fibrosis in the liver.

 Regardless of the tool used to estimate fibrosis, expert interpretation is essential in ensuring the information gained is useful in making treatment decisions.
-In addition, liver biopsy may still provide valuable information regarding disease activity that non-invasive tools cannot.
-Your health care provider will be able to determine which tests are best suited to your situation.
+In addition, liver biopsy may still provide valuable information that non-invasive tools cannot.
+Your healthcare provider will be able to determine which tests are best suited to your situation.

-The goal of hepatitis C treatment is to cure the disease.
-Achieving this goal requires a commitment to success from both patient and health care provider.
+The goal of hepatitis C treatment is to cure the disease by eliminating the virus.
+Achieving this goal requires a commitment to success from both patients and healthcare providers.

 Taking steps to minimize the risk of disease progression and optimize the chances of success once therapy begins are integral to achieving cure in the management of chronic hepatitis C.

 Excessive alcohol consumption is a known risk factor for disease progression.
-While a safe level of alcohol consumption is difficult to accurately define and may differ from person to person, limiting intake to no more than 1-2 drinks per day (one drink is 5oz of wine, 1.5oz of spirits, or 355mL of beer) and not consuming alcohol every day is a reasonable goal.
+While a safe level of alcohol consumption is difficult to accurately define and may differ from person to person, limiting intake to no more than 1-2 drinks per day (one drink is 5 oz/148 mL of wine, 1.5 oz/44 mL of spirits, or 12 oz/355 mL of beer) and not consuming alcohol every day is a reasonable goal.
 Those with more advanced liver disease might need to limit intake to a greater degree or even abstain from alcohol.
-Discuss this issue with your health care provider.
+Discuss this issue with your healthcare provider.

 Other Medical Conditions

-Pre-existing ischemic heart disease, seizure disorders, and blood disorders will not necessarily prevent treatment, but physicians may need to address them prior to embarking on therapy.
-It is important to have a detailed discussion regarding your medical history with your health care provider as part of treatment planning.
+Pre-existing medical conditions will be unlikely to reduce cure rates, but physicians may need to address them prior to embarking on therapy, especially if there are concerns with drug-drug interactions.
+It is important to have a detailed discussion regarding your medical history with your healthcare provider as part of treatment planning.